-Unlike other models with paradoxes, the complexityinstability theory of May is not linked to the violation of One-Life Rule.
-Instead May's theory does not apply to the Lotka-Volterra model nor to our foodweb model Eq.
-(1).
+Unlike other models with paradoxes, the complexity-instability theory of May is not linked to the violation of One-Life Rule.
+Instead May's theory does not apply to the Lotka-Volterra model nor to our foodweb model Eq.(1).
 In order for his theory to apply, the linearization, dX/dt = AX, of the system at the coexisting equilibrium point in question must allow itself to be simultaneously scaled so that the diagonal entries are all equal to -1, i.e. A = B - I with $b{ii} = 0$ for i.
-This requirement cannot be met even for the two species system (3) with or without intraspecific competition as one of the diagonal entry becomes zero at a Hopf bifurcation point (Kuznetsov 1995).
-As shown recently by Allesina (2008), which is consistent with the stability result of Ahmad (1996) and Montes de Oca (1995), large systems can be stable if May's unrealistic condition is abandoned for ecological models.
+This requirement cannot be met even for the two species system (3) with or without intraspecific competition as one of the diagonal entry becomes zero at a Hopf bifurcation point ([54]).
+As shown recently by [2], which is consistent with the stable-usually result of [1, 72], large systems can be stable if May's unrealistic condition is abandoned for ecological models.

-Limit Cycle and Chaos --- An Exception
+Limit Cycle and Chaos - An Exception.
 Not all ecosystems are at steady equilibriums, some are locked in limit cycles, or even possibly in chaotic oscillations.
-However, such oscillatory systems tend to be few in comparison and situated at high latitudes with greater limitations in resources (Elton 1942, Odum 1971, Krebs 1974, Finerty 1980, Calder 1983, Peterson 1984, Hanski 1993, Ellner 1995, Framstad 1997).
-In other words, population oscillations represent an exception rather than the rule in the literature (Odum 1971, Ellner 1995).
-Food chain models of three or more species consistently demonstrate the possibility of chaotic dynamics (Hogeweg 1978, Gilpin 1979, Waltman 1983, Hastings 1991, Smith 1994, Bockelman 2004, Bockelman 2005, Deng 2006, Deng 2007b).
-However, all these models assume Holling's functional forms for the predators for which their handling time of prey is a measure of their predating efficiency or a lack of it.
-It is not known that the Lotka-Volterra model, which assumes zero handling time for all its species, is capable of chaos generation.
+However, such oscillatory systems tend to be few in comparison and situated at high latitudes with greater limitations in resources ([28, 76, 53, 30, 11, 77, 37, 27, 31]).
+In other words, population oscillations represent an exception rather than the rule in the literature ([76, 27]).
+Food chain models of three or more species consistently demonstrate the possibilities of chaotic dynamics ([39, 34, 97, 38, 88, 5, 6, 21, 22]).
+However, all these models must assume Holling's functional forms for the predators for which their handling times of preys is a measure of predating efficiency or the lack of it.
+It is not known that the Lotka-Volterra model, which assumes zero handling times for all its species, is capable of chaos generation.
 This curious state of research points to a possible explanation that efficiency suppresses complexity.
-This can be seen from Fig. (2a) that (transient) cycles are possible for particular systems with growth rates further away from zero, but with reduced handling times for efficiency (Table 2), the systems tend to become more stable as shown in Fig. (5c).
+This can be seen from Fig.2(a) that (transient) cycles are possible for particular systems with growth rates further away from zero but with reduced handling times for efficiency (Tab.2) systems tend to become more stable as shown in Fig.5(c).
 There is another way other than having small handling times for stabilization.
-It was demonstrated in Deng (2006) that for models compliant with the One-Life Rule, all chaos can be eliminated by resource enrichment or by reproductive efficiency or by both even with significant handling times of all species.
-This implies that limit cycles or chaos in population may only be found in habitats of poor resources or with inefficient species, consistent with the empirical findings from the literature (Elton 1942, Krebs 1974, Finerty 1980, Calder 1983, Peterson 1984, Hanski 1993, Framstad 1997).
-This result is consistent with our simulations as efficient species tend to out-compete inefficient ones when both are randomly generated at comparable odds and followed up for a long time.
-For those rare cyclic systems we observe today, they may happen to be in their evolutionary transient towards a steady equilibrium or in a temporary deviation from such a state.
-Our current experimental design is not set up to capture such oscillatory transients, but their existence in our model is not in doubt.
+It was demonstrated in [21] that for models compliant with the One-Life Rule, all chaos can be eliminated by resource enrichment or by reproductive efficiency or by both even with significant handling times of all species.
+This implies that limit cycles and chaos in population dynamics can be found in habitats of poor resources or with inefficient species, consistent with the empirical findings in the literature ([28, 53, 30, 11, 77, 37, 31]).
+This result is consistent with the fact that oscillations were not explicitly observed in any of our long term simulations because efficient species tend to out-compete inefficient ones when both are randomly generated at comparable odds for all our simulations.
+For those rare cyclic systems we observe today, they may happen to be in their evolutionary transient towards a steady equilibrium state or in a temporary deviation from such a state.
+Our current experimental design is not set up to capture such oscillatory transients, but their existence in our model is never in doubt.